Barfield School, Runfold, near Farnham

-A small co-ed prep school with a family feel and very good results - all set on an idyllic 12 acres.
+A small co-ed prep school with a family feel and very good results - all set on an idyllic 12 acres with a high-ropes course, zip-wire, and a quad-biking track.
+What's not to love?!

 Barfield School is a co–educational day school for children aged 2 to 11 in Runfold near Farnham, Surrey.
-As the school shifts from a 13+ to an 11+ Barfield is launching a complete re-brand from September 2021 with a new logo.
-The school’s owl emblem is set to fly high rather than its current ‘swooping in for the kill’ stance.
+The school has recently moved from a 13+ to an 11+ and in September 2021 launched a complete re-brand complete with a new logo.
+The school’s owl emblem is now set to fly high rather than the former ‘swooping in for the kill’ stance.

 The main building is very attractive and there’s a lovely homely feel when you go inside – it’s light and spacious with armchairs, and in the main meeting room there are large sofas with squashy cushions set either side of a big coffee table and huge windows that look out onto the playgrounds.
 If you like your schools with a feeling of informality and intimacy, you’re in the right place.